 We have recorded this request as part of the feedback on the proposals.
 However, to avoid any doubt, we cannot put such an option into a public consultation.
 The possibility of running three full A&E departments has already been considered and ruled out.
 It would not be consistent with the latest clinical guidance on emergency care, it would not be possible to staff, and it would not be affordable.

 Even if the money was available and there were enough specialist staff to run full services on all three sites; it would still not be the right thing to do clinically.
 National quality guidelines set out the minimum recommended population required to deliver certain specialist services.
 This is to ensure staff see enough patients with the range of conditions they treat to maintain and build their skills.

 The evaluation which ruled out this option was part of the earlier stages of developing our proposals.
 You can read the evaluation paper.
 The specific points about three A&E units not being possible are on pages 4-8.

 Would Option 1 mean a downgrade to A&E at Queen Elizabeth the Queen Mother

-It has been claimed that because in option 1 the William Harvey Hospital is the Major Emergency Centre the A&E department at QEQM hospital will be a downgraded A&E and some emergencies would be taken to William Harvey instead.
-This is not right.
+It has been claimed that because in option 1 the William Harvey Hospital is the Major Emergency Centre the A&E department at QEQM hospital will be a downgraded A&E. This is not right.